drewxs/crylog/README.md

 ## Configuration

-Create a copy of .env.local.example and rename it to .env.local <br>
+Create a copy of .env.example and rename it to .env <br>
 Update the values in .env.local to match your environment.

 ## Installation